 The word address for the Connection List sets up the number of GP's connected to the PLC, which must be previously entered in the PLC.
-When these GP's are connected to the PLC, the corresponding PLC bit number for each GP station should be turned on by the PLC.
+When these GP's are connected to the PLC, the corresponding PLC bit number for each GP Station (see below) turns ON.